Samuel Carr (politician): Early life and education

+Personal and plantation life

+After reaching legal age and securing Dunlora, Carr moved back to Virginia to with his wife and his mother.
+He farmed using enslaved labor, as had his father and many other relatives, some sharing the same name.
+In 1800, Overton Carr (either his father-in-law or brother-in-law) owned 8 slaves in Prince George's County, Maryland, and Samuel Carr seven slaves.
+In the 1810 census this man owned 33 slaves in Albemarle County, Virginia while his younger brother Dabney owned five enslaved people.
+In the 1840 census, Samuel owned 29 enslaved people in the same county.

-Carr would have four children with Ellen, before a prolonged illness took her life in July, 1815, leaving Samuel a widower.
+Carr would have four children with his first wife Ellen Boucher Carr, before a prolonged illness ended her life in July, 1815, leaving Samuel a widower.
+Carr would outlive their daughter Martha (1808-1816) and their sons John Carr (1801-1839, who became a lieutenant in the U.S. Navy) and H. Dabney Overton Carr (1806-1841, a West Point graduate killed in Mexico), so only James Lawrence Carr (1813-1875) who moved to Kanawha County in 1830 survived his father.
 During the interval before he remarried, Carr may have fathered at least one child, and perhaps two children, with a free woman of color named Judath Barnett who lived near Dunlora.
 Two of Barnett's children, Miles and Zachariah, later changed their last name to Carr, and Samuel helped secure an apprenticeship for Miles, although at no point did he publicly acknowledge that either of the boys were his.

-In December 1818, Samuel remarried, taking a much younger Maria Watson Dabney as his wife, with whom he would have one more child.
-Over the next decade, he rebuilt the plantation house at Dunlora, in part using brick leftover from the construction of the main buildings at the University of Virginia.
+In December 1818, Samuel Carr remarried, taking a much younger Maria Watson Dabney as his wife, with whom he would have one more son, George Watson Carr (1823-1899) and two daughters who married (Maria Jefferson Miller and Sally Carr), the latter dying shortly after her son's birth.
+Over the next decade, Carr rebuilt the plantation house at Dunlora, in part using brick leftover from the construction of the main buildings at the University of Virginia.
 He continued to expand plantation operations, and by 1830 he owned 44 slaves.

 By the mid-1840s, Carr had deeded all his property to his children.
-He eventually moved closer to his eldest son in Kanawha County in the western reaches of Virginia, which would soon separate to form West Virginia.
-Carr died on July 26, 1855, in Charleston, later the capital of West Virginia, at age 83.
+In the 1850 census, he continued to live in Albemarle County, in the household of relative William S. Dabney.
+Carr eventually moved closer to his eldest son in Kanawha County in the western reaches of Virginia, which after his death and during the American Civil War separated to form West Virginia.